The Lost Fort

 A short biography of King Henry IV will suffice here (1).
 Henry IV, also known as Henry Bolingbroke after his place of birth, and Henry of Derby (he held the honorary title Earl of Derby since 1374), was born on April 15, 1367.
 His father was John of Gaunt, a younger son of King Edward III; his mother was Blanche, heiress of Lancaster (and in turn descended from Henry III; 2).
 In 1380, Henry married Mary de Bohun, daughter of Humphrey de Bohun, 7th Earl of Hereford.

 Henry's relationship with his cousin, King Richard II, was a troubled one.
 John auf Gaunt, who had always supported Richard, went to in Span 1386, trying to claim the throne of Castile by jure uxoris of his second wife, Constance of Castile.
 At the same time Henry joined the Lords Appellant, a group of barons who wanted to curtail King Richard's power and get rid of some royal favourites.
-But Henry, together with a small group, disagreed with some of the executions.
+But Henry, together with some others, soon disagreed with the rest of the Lords Appellant.
 Moreover, his father returned from Spain in 1389, without a crown, but a fat purse full of gold as recompensation, and John slowly worked to restore Richard to power.

 Small wonder that Henry didn't feel particularly at home at court and in England at that time.
 He went on traveling and jousting, and in 1390, he partook in a crusade in Lithuania, which I will detail below.

 King Richard II finally was in a position - with the help of John of Gaunt - to reclaim power and deal with the Lords Appellant.
-At that time, Henry and the Earl of Mowbray, stood with the king rather than the Appellants, but nevertheless managed to fall out with each other and with Richard (3).
-Henry and Mowbray were condemned to exile.
+At that time, Henry and the influential Thomas of Mowbray, Duke of Norfolk stood with the king rather than the Appellants, but nevertheless managed to fall out with each other and with Richard.
+Henry and Mowbray were condemned to exile where Mowbray later died.